Hoyasumii/bee-movie/README.md

 No.

 No. Because you don't free bees.
 You keep bees.
-Not only that,
+Not only that, i